A.I. Smart Mirror

 Throughout this project, I learned so much about raspberry pis, how AI works, and how to utilize JSON files with APIs.
 I encountered problems every step of the way, whether it was debugging my code when the Electron application took over my computer or thinking that I had broken my raspberry pi when one of the pins was tilted.
 This experience taught me how to push through when met with challenging issues, and there were so many times when I worked through

-I’m currently working on the facial recognition addition in the beginning so that the mirror automatically turns on when it detects a person in front of it.
+I’m was able to add on the facial recognition addition using OpenCVin the beginning so that the mirror automatically turns on when it detects a person in front of it.
 Overall, this project taught me so much about working with AIs available online as well as developing my own.
 I gained the confidence to work on more challenging projects and develop my smart mirror further after Bluestamp.
 It was such a rewarding experience and I’m so grateful to all the teachers and my classmates!

 For my second milestone, I set up the raspberry pi smart mirror in front of the display by cutting it to the correct size.
 To keep the small cracks on the sides of the mirror from propagating, I covered them with clear tape and wrapped the edges as well.
 I held off on creating a cardboard frame because I will be receiving a larger display and mirror sheet and craft foam to create that frame.
 This is because my AI program is quite complex and some things such as maps won’t be seen on the smaller display.

 While working on code, I learned the basic path that an AI takes (specifically the Magic Mirror AI) and I worked closely with most of the software parts of these steps.
 Through fixing code and researching some of the many errors, I was able to integrate new APIs (eg. weather, holidays, etc) and write my own natural language interface program from scratch due to the outdated json files from the readme.md from the GitHub.